Far-Beyond-Dev/far-beyond-dev.github.io/docs/development.md

 ### 13.3 Cross-Platform Client Support
 Future development will focus on expanding client support to include mobile and console platforms, requiring adaptations to the networking and data serialization systems.

-## Conclusion

-The Horizon Game Server represents a sophisticated, high-performance solution for multiplayer game hosting.
-Its modular architecture, efficient networking, and extensible plugin system provide a solid foundation for a wide range of multiplayer game types.
-Ongoing development and optimization efforts ensure that the server will continue to evolve to meet the demands of modern multiplayer gaming.

-Developers working with the Horizon Game Server should familiarize themselves with Rust, asynchronous programming concepts, and the various libraries and tools used throughout the project.
-Regular consulting of this documentation, along with the inline code comments, will aid in understanding and extending the server's functionality.